wvdse2023/.github/profile/README.md

 ## Welcome to our page!

 Our project is the "Wearable Visual Detection Device for Epilepsy".
-We created a project that would be able to detect signs before an epileptic episode an store the footage to help in the research for future treatments in epilepsy.
+We created a project that would be able to detect signs before an epileptic episode and store the footage to help in the research for future treatments in epilepsy.

 <!--
 <div id="header" align="center">